-Students learn about food preparation and production skills using the theme of food for family and friends.
-Students will use a range of foods and apply varied techniques, using a range of technologies, tools and equipment, to understand how to produce a quality food product.
-Students will also use individual and collaborative design thinking to create a food solution that is based on an evaluation of needs or opportunities, including sustainability.
+Students learn about food preparation and production skills including personal and food hygiene.
+They use a variety of culinary processes and a range of cooking tools, equipment and techniques, including a range of technologies, to understand how to produce a quality food product.
+Students develop knowledge and practical skills through individual and collaborative design planning to create a food solution based on an evaluation of needs or opportunities, including sustainability.

-They will develop and demonstrate critical thinking as they utilise project management skills.
-Using a range of simple evaluation techniques students make judgements on the characteristics of their product and suitability for purpose.
+They develop and demonstrate critical thinking as they utilise project management skills.
+Using a range of simple evaluation techniques, students make judgments on the characteristics of their product and suitability for purpose.
+They explore the role of nutrition and the importance of a well-balanced diet as informed by the Healthy Eating Pyramid and develop an understanding of the five food groups.